What are we trying to achieve at SpiritFire?

 If I get a bit tired, where can I go to just rest a moment?

-The best place is the food altar, where you can nourish yourself with food brought by participants to share over the course of the four nights or drink some water, coffee, or tea.
+We encourage taking care of your physical health and needs, especially given the focus of the gathering is four all-night rituals.
+One place to take a breath but stay in the container is the Food Altar, where you can nourish yourself with offerings brought by participants (like you!) to share over the course of the four nights or to drink some water, coffee, or tea.
 We will also be designating places where you can sit for a moment and rest, ground, or just witness the circle if you need a break from direct participation but don’t want to leave the fire circle area.
 Please be aware that both the food altar and nesting areas, while physically separate from the fire circle, are still considered sacred space, and we ask for restraint with loud casual conversation.
-In the nesting areas, you may leave personal items you need for the evening but may not be able to carry — instruments, warm clothing in case you get chilly, or a beach chair to sit on.
+In the nesting areas, you may leave personal items you need for the evening but may not be able to carry — instruments, warm clothing in case you get chilly, or a low beach chair to sit on.
 We actively discourage large “camp setups” of blankets and community spots in order to support a more contemplative and connected space.
 If you wish to hang out with groups of folks on a casual basis during the evening, the community comfy tent will remain open all night!

 Those drummers look thirsty!
 What can I do?